 “This is a great example of what can be achieved when conservation organizations and a timber company work collaboratively to protect our forests,” said Columbia Land Trust Conservation Director Dan Roix.
 “We are proud to be part of the local communities that recognize the important role Oregon’s coastal forestland plays in climate change mitigation, clean water, thriving wildlife, and natural beauty.”

 Protecting these coastal Oregon forests is critical because in addition to providing beloved scenery and recreational opportunities they store large quantities of carbon, provide fresh water for coastal communities, and generate sustainable wood products.
-The easement will enlarge protected riparian areas around streams and enrich habitat for the region’s elk herds, building on recommendations from the Clatsop Plains Elk Collaborative.
+The easement will enlarge protected riparian areas around streams, as well as enrich habitat for the region’s elk herds, building on recommendations from the Clatsop Plains Elk Collaborative.

 The new conservation protections support the Land Trust’s goal to leverage the natural climate solution that Northwest forests offer; combating climate change by sequestering carbon and creating connected, climate resilient landscapes.